GEORGE J. TSUNIS

 Additionally, Mr. Tsunis is the Chairman of the Nassau Queens Performing Provider System LLC which is comprised of Catholic Health System, Northwell Health System and Nassau University Medical Center as the lead and is responsible for overseeing the successful implementation of the Delivery System Reform Incentive Payment (DSRIP) program.

-Mr. Tsunis is a member of Hofstra University’s Board of Trustees and serves on its Academic Affairs, Finance, Development and Alumni Affairs Committees.
-He is also a Director of the Don Monti Cancer Research Foundation, Trustee of the Hellenic Initiative and member of Friends Academy’s Board of Trustees, serving as its Building and Grounds Committee Chair as well as a member of its Finance and Investment Committees.
-Through his role at Friends Academy, Mr. Tsunis recently oversaw the expansion and renovation of the Middle School building.
+Mr. Tsunis is a former member of Hofstra University’s Board of Trustees and served on its Academic Affairs, Finance, Development and Alumni Affairs Committees.
+He is also a Director of the Don Monti Cancer Research Foundation, Trustee of the Hellenic Initiative and a former member of Friends Academy’s Board of Trustees, where he served as its Building and Grounds Committee Chair, as well as, a former member of its Finance and Investment Committees.
+Through his role at Friends Academy, Mr. Tsunis oversaw the expansion and renovation of the Middle School building.

 Mr. Tsunis was a long-time member of the Archdiocesan Council of the Greek Orthodox Archdiocese of America and is a member of both the Faith and Leadership 100 Endowments.
 Mr. Tsunis was recognized with the Saint Paul’s Medal, the Greek Orthodox Church of America’s highest recognition for a layperson.
 His Eminence Archbishop Demetrios personally awarded the Saint Paul’s Medal to him.
 Mr. Tsunis is a member of the Order of Saint Andrew the Apostle, an Archon of the Ecumenical Patriarchate, the highest ecclesiastical honor that can be bestowed upon a layman by His All Holiness Ecumenical Patriarch Bartholomew, and also served on its National Council.